pacha/spekulatio-old/README.md

 In a nutshell, Spekulatio supports:

-* RestructuredText, JSON, YAML as formats for the content files.
+* RestructuredText, Markdown, JSON, YAML as formats for the content files.

 * [Jinja2](http://jinja.pocoo.org/docs/2.10/templates/) syntax for template files.